zrsharp/EAP/README.md

 ### Words

-12. dyslexia(n.)
-13. dyslexic(a.)
++ dyslexia [dɪsˈleksiə]
+  - (u) a slight disorder of the brain that causes difficulty in reading and spelling, for example, but does not affect intelligence.
++ dyslexic [dɪsˈleksɪk]
-having impaired ability to comprehendwritten words usually associated with aneurologic disorder
+  - having impaired ability to comprehendwritten words usually associated with aneurologic disorder.
+  - of or relating to or symptomatic of dyslexia.
-14. conclusive (a.)
++ conclusive [kənˈkluːsɪv]
-(of evidence or argument) having or likely to have the effect of proving a case; decisive.
+  - (adj) (of evidence or argument) having or likely to have the effect of proving a case; decisive.
-15. deficit(n.)
++ deficit [ˈdefɪsɪt]
-the property of being an amount bywhich something is less than expected orrequired
+  - (n) the property of being an amount bywhich something is less than expected orrequired
-16. tentative (a.)
++ tentative [ˈtentətɪv]
-not certain or fixed;done without confidence
+  - (adj) unsettled in mind or opinion.
+  - (adj) under terms not final or fully worked out or agreed upon.
-17. hedging (n.)
++ hedging [ˈhedʒɪŋ]
 an intentionally noncommittal or ambiguous statement
-18. emerging (a.)
++ emerging [iˈmɜːdʒɪŋ]
-coming into existence; coming into maturity; coming into view.
+  - (adj) coming into existence; coming into maturity; coming into view.
-19. index(n.)
++ index [ˈɪndeks]
+  - (adj) an alphabetical listing of names and topics along with page numbers where they are discussed.
-a numerical scale used to compare variables with one another or with some reference number
+  - (adj) a numerical scale used to compare variables with one another or with some reference number
-20. diffuse(v.)
++ diffuse [dɪˈfjuːs , dɪˈfjuːz]
-spread over a wide area
+  - (adj) spread over a wide area.
-21. corporation(n.)
+  - (v) to spread sth or become spread widely in all directions.
+  - (v) cause to become widely known.
++ corporation [ˌkɔːpəˈreɪʃn]
-a large business company
+  - (n) a large business company.
-22. coherence(n.)
-the situation in which all the parts of sth fit together well
+  - (n) an organization or a group of organizations that is recognized by law as a single unit.
++ coherence [kəʊˈhɪərəns]
+  - (un) logical and orderly and consistent relation of parts.
+  - (un) the state of cohering or sticking together.
-23. cohesion (n.)
++ cohesion [kəʊˈhiːʒn]
+  - (n) (physics) the intermolecular force that holds together the molecules in a solid or liquid.
+  - (n) (botany) the process in some plants of parts growing together that are usually separate.
-the act or state of keeping together
+  - (n) the state of cohering or sticking together.

 ### What is essay conclusion